 These useful features make Highland a strong option for Mac users wanting free screenwriting software.

-Like its musical name, Writer Duet is about collaboration.
+Like its musical name, Writer Duet is a screenwriting software all about collaboration.
 There is, for example, online and offline access available to its users.
 The screenwriting software will back up content locally when offline, and auto-sync that content when the user reconnects to the internet.

 Causality takes a different approach to most screenwriting software.
 It allows you to plot timelines and key moments to visualise them, focusing on that crucial key cause and effect narrative chain that many beginning writers overlook, to their peril.